Language Design: Equality & Identity

 Status Quo

-so incredibly low-assurance compared to many other typeclasses that state their laws?
+provide no laws, compared to many other typeclasses that state them strongly and explicitly?

-The reason becomes obvious if you scroll down the page – if the “expected properties” were upgraded to “laws”, you would have law-breaking typeclass instances in one of the most central module of Haskell.
+The reason becomes obvious if one scrolls though the list of typeclass instances.
+If the “encouraged properties” were upgraded to “laws”, Haskell would have law-breaking typeclass instances in one of its most central modules.

 Available Options